angular-google-chart/angular-google-chart/README.md

 ### Release notes

+#### 0.0.10

+* Fixed bug with Formatter implementation.
+* Fix issue where Select listener function was not called for unselect events.
+* Fixed some issues where drawing the chart triggered another call to draw the chart.
+* `select` attribute is now deprecated, to be removed in a future release.
+Replaced with `on-select` to keep naming consistent with `on-ready`.

+#### 0.0.9

+* Load Google Charts API with https as default protocol.
+* Support for Custom Formatters
+* Added and Reorganized Samples
+* Improved IE Compatability for API Loading

 #### 0.0.8

 Exposing a factory `googleChartApiPromise` which is a Promise resolved when the `google` global object is correctly initialized.